LAFD responds to inferno at abandoned church near downtown

-UNIVERSITY PARK, LOS ANGELES (KABC) --A dramatic fire erupted Thursday morning at an abandoned church in University Park, prompting a response from Los Angeles firefighters.
+UNIVERSITY PARK, LOS ANGELES (KABC) --A dramatic fire erupted Thursday morning at an abandoned church in University Park, prompting a response from more than 130 Los Angeles firefighters.

-The dramatic blaze erupted shortly before 6:30 a.m. at a two-story structure in the 700 block of Washington Boulevard, according to the LAFD.
+The stubborn blaze erupted shortly before 6:30 a.m. at a 19,811-square-foot, two-story structure in the 700 block of Washington Boulevard, according to the LAFD.

 The intensity of the flames initially forced the firefighters to assume a defensive position.
-They later attacked the fire from the ground and atop the church's roof.
+They later attacked the fire with hoses on the ground and atop the church, which was constructed in 1924.

 No injuries were immediately reported.